bacoords/cb-custom-modules/readme.txt

 For more information and module demos, visit [the plugin page](http://cbcustommodules.com).

-If you have ideas for future modules or enhancements to current modules, please [contact me](https://briancoords.com/contact).
+If you have ideas for future modules or enhancements to current modules, please [contact me](https://briancoords.com/contact) or visit the [github repo](https://github.com/bacoords/cb-custom-modules).

 == Installation ==